 3 Sonoma Wine Country Stops You Need to Make for a Dreamy Parents’ Getaway

-Let’s face it—there comes a time when parents just need a little time to spend together to enjoy uninterrupted conversations, sleeping in past 7 a.m., and of course some good old fashioned hand holding.
+Let’s face it—there comes a time when parents just need a chance to enjoy uninterrupted conversations, sleeping in past 7 a.m., and of course some good old fashioned hand holding.

 And, a family wedding in Oregon gave me and my husband the most dreamy opportunity to do just that.
 So, we put our daughter on the bus for the first day of school and left her in the more-than-qualified care of two doting grandmas while us parents headed out west to Sonoma Wine Country.

-We had the best time, and I figured it was a must for me to share with you our 3-stop itinerary so you and your loved one can do the exact same.
-Enjoy!
+We had the best time, and I figured it was a must for me to finally share with you our 3-stop itinerary so you and your loved one can do the exact same.

 First stop: Sausalito, California.